Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 What this means for your decision

-If you've been comparing the Portugal Golden Visa to alternatives like Greece (€250,000 real estate route in some areas) or the UAE Golden Visa (zero capital requirement on some routes), the €535,000–€575,000 all-in number is the right comparison, not the €500,000 headline.
-For most Americans, Portugal still wins on the comparison because the path to EU citizenship and the political stability of the program justify the cost — but you should be making the comparison with accurate numbers.
+If you've been comparing the Portugal Golden Visa to alternatives like Greece (€250,000 real estate route in some areas) or the UAE Golden Visa (zero capital requirement on some routes), compare the €535,000–€575,000 all-in number rather than the €500,000 headline.
+For some Americans, Portugal may still be attractive because of the path to EU citizenship and the political stability of the program — but the comparison should be made with accurate numbers and qualified advice.

 5. Can I use my IRA or 401(k) to invest in a Portugal Golden Visa fund?